From DDM to DDM (Single-Active DR)

 Number of days after which an abnormal task is automatically stopped.
 The value must range from 14 to 100.
 The default value is 14.

-• Tasks in the abnormal state are still charged.
+- Tasks in the abnormal state are still charged.
 If tasks remain in the abnormal state for a long time, they cannot be resumed.
-Abnormal tasks run longer than the period you set (unit: day) will automatically stop to avoid unnecessary fees.
+Any task in the abnormal state that has run for longer than the period you set here (in days) will automatically stop to avoid unnecessary fees.